millerk22/millerk22.github.io/_pages/about.md

 published: true
 ---

-I am a rising 4th year Ph.D. candidate in Applied Mathematics at [UCLA](https://www.math.ucla.edu/), studying graph-based machine learning methods with [Dr. Andrea Bertozzi](https://www.math.ucla.edu/~bertozzi/).
+I am a 4th year Ph.D. candidate in Applied Mathematics at [UCLA](https://www.math.ucla.edu/), studying graph-based machine learning methods with [Dr. Andrea Bertozzi](https://www.math.ucla.edu/~bertozzi/).
 My undergraduate degree was in Applied and Computational Mathematics from [Brigham Young University, Provo](https://www.byu.edu/).

 Currently, I am supported by the DOD's National Defense Science and Engineering Graduate (NDSEG) Fellowship for the remainder of my Ph.D.
 I was previously supported by the NRT MENTOR Fellowship for the 2018-2019 academic year (Fall 2018- Summer 2019).